 Local storytelling legend Loren Niemi on the power of stories and how the river changed him

-When Friends of the Mississippi River decided to feature storytellers who have been impacted by the river at our fall event on October 1st, we turned to our friends in the local arts community — including our host Javier Morillo and other poets, writers, artists — and asked, "Who should we be engaging in this event?"
+When Friends of the Mississippi River decided to feature storytellers who have been impacted by the river at our fall event on October 1st, we turned to our friends in the local arts community and asked, "Who should we be engaging in this event?"
 Time and again we heard one name: Loren Niemi.

 Loren has spent forty years as an innovative storyteller creating, coaching/directing, performing, producing and teaching about stories that matter.
 And we're thrilled to announce that he'll be working directly with the storytellers we'll feature at our Moth-esque virtual gala.

 I asked Loren to reflect on the power of storytelling and his work as a storyteller — and how our great river has changed him.

 You were a community organizer and involved in political campaigns for many years.
 Can you tell us a little more about that work, and why you shifted to storytelling?